 As you jump into the wedding planning process, a few questions are bound to come up.
 With that in mind, we put together a list of the ones we come across most often.
 Below, we clarify some common nuptial conundrums.

-Does the person who is paying for the wedding get to make all the decisions?
+Does the person paying for the wedding get to make all the decisions?